adrienpessu/micronaut-auth0-sample/README.md

 The `@View` annotation tells Micronaut View to load the view name `home` The `@Get` annotation tells Micronaut to respond to `GET` Http requests

 The `index` method has one parameter called authentication.
-The `Authentication` object includes information about the current users (like information contained in the idtoken).
+The `Authentication` object includes information about the current user (like information contained in the idtoken).
 We allow this parameter to be `null` for anonymous users.
-The instruction of this method takes the `attributes` field of `authentication` and simply return it to the view.
+The instructions of this method take the `attributes` field of `authentication` and simply return it to the view.
 (You probably shouldn't do this in production for security reasons)

 #### Add a View

-Since we already specify in the controller that the view is named `home`, we have to create a file named `home.html`.
+Since you already specified in the controller that the view is named `home`, you have to create a file named `home.html`.
 In that file, you will have all the HTML (maybe CSS and JavaScript) code that composed your page with Thymeleaf templating code.

-To display content whereas the user is connected or not, we can use the following Thymeleaf syntax and the variable `security` :
+To display content whereas the user is connected or not, you can use the following Thymeleaf syntax and the variable `security` :
 ```html
 <a href="/oauth/login/auth0" class="btn btn-link" th:unless="${security}">Enter</a>
 <a href="/oauth/logout" class="btn btn-link" th:if="${security}">Logout</a>
 ```

-To display the user information that we returned in the controller, we can use the following code :
+To display the user information that you returned in the controller, you can use the following code :
 ```html
 <pre class="code" data-lang="JSON">
     <code>{